jupdike/nitpic/README.md

 landscape, just choose north, south, east, or west, if center cropping is not working on any specific image.
 - **Blurry image previews**: fast loading 4x4 pixel thumbnails look gorgeous and make it clear that your page is loading.
-(The image data for these thumbnails is in the album JSON, along with the image captions, so it loads really fast, all at once.
+(The image data for these tiny "thumbnails" is in the album JSON, along with the image captions, so it loads really fast, all at once.
 Great for really large galleries.)
 - **You own and pay for your images to be published**.
 You pay Amazon (or Azure, or anything that can put buckets (folders corresponding to an album) of static files on the public internet.)
 I do not touch your data.
 You can switch to any service you like, any time you like.
-(If you fork Nitpic and get that working, I would love to know about it.)
+(If you fork Nitpic and get other services working, I would love to know about it.)
 - **Independent image hosting**: host your blog or website on any service, and embed your galleries there using JavaScript, then host your images for cheap wherever that makes sense, whether it is the same service, or yet another service.